LiskArchive/lisk-legacy-docs/setup/source.md

 ### Open necessary ports

-In order to connect to the desired network with Lisk Core , please ensure that the corresponding ports are open:
+To connect to the desired network with Lisk Core, please ensure that the corresponding ports are open:

 | Network | httpPort(HTTP) | wsPort(TCP) |
 | -----------|-------------|-------------|